VinceWak/Labs_0116/module_2/Project_Week_6/Readme.md

 ## Introduction

-This project aims to practice in descriptive and prescriptive statistics  and dashboards creation with Tableau.
+This project aims to practice in descriptive and prescriptive statistics,  and dashboards creation with Tableau.

 ## Project Goal
-The goals of this project is to develop the dashboard in Tableau.
+The goals of this project is to develop the dashboard in Tableau that represents main insights (KPIs).
-The dashboard should reflect the descriptive and predictive analysis of data and explain the state of the payments.
+THe dashboard should reflect the domain and be useful for the decisionb-making.